DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_64_eps-mac.md

 `$ sudo pip3 install --upgrade pip`

 When it’s done, change the directory to the folder electrum-personal-server.
-If you it's located in "Downloads" (make sure to change the name in the command if using a newer version):
+If it's located in "Downloads" (make sure to change the name in the command if using a newer version):

 `$ cd ~/downloads/electrum-personal-server-eps-v0.1.6`